 3. Your dream is real.
 It WILL happen, so don’t give up.
 You will become a successful writer.
 Someday you’ll have many, many books published.
 And you’ll make your living from your writing.

-4. You are destined for the beautiful life.
+4. You are destined for a beautiful life – eventually.
 Don’t let anyone tell you otherwise and don’t believe anyone who tells you to lower your expectations and that you don’t deserve to have the very best in your life.
 It is the belief that you can’t have something that ensures it – don’t forget that.

 7. Let that bright light shine and stop trying to cover it up with what you THINK is desirable or expected.
 Being dark and disturbed is not required to be a successful writer or artist.
 It’s also soooooo much less attractive than you realize.
 Stop it and admit you love pink already.
 It looks really good on you.
 And baggy grunge clothes don’t look good on anyone – especially you.